Delta Flight Delay Compensation: Guide to Claims & Refunds 2025

 Rebooking

-According to their contract of carriage (the legal binding agreement made between the airline and its passengers), if your flight has been significantly delayed, Delta Air Lines will automatically rebook you on the next available Delta flight.
+According to their contract of carriage (the legal binding agreement made between the airline and its passengers), if your flight has been significantly delayed or canceled, Delta Air Lines will automatically rebook you on the next available Delta flight.

 They’ve also committed to working with their partner airlines to get affected passengers on other flights — so if they can’t get you on a Delta flight, you may be put on a different airline’s flight.